 Byzantine consensus is a relatively old, practically applicable and well-researched problem.
 It had been attracting extensive attention from researchers and engineers in distributed systems.
-In light of the recent development on location-based consensus protocols, such as G-PBFT [13], we have formally defined and studied the consensus problem of processes that are embedded in a d-dimensional plane, $d \ge 2$.
-We have explored both the possibility as well bounds for a solution to geoconsensus.
-Our results provide trade-offs on three parameters N, M, and f, in constant to the trade-off between only two parameters N and f in the Byzantine consensus literature.
-Our results also show the dependency of the tolerance guarantees on the shapes of the fault areas.
-For future work, it would be interesting to close or reduce the gap between the condition for impossibility and a solution (as discussed in Contributions).
-It would also be interesting to consider fault area F shapes beyond circles and squares that we studied; to investigate process coverage by non-identical squares, circles or other shapes to see whether better bounds on the set A and fault-tolerance guarantee f can be obtained.
+In light of the recent development of location-based consensus protocols, such as G-PBFT [18], we have formally defined and studied the consensus problem of processes that are embedded in a d-dimensional plane, $d \ge 2$, on fixed locations known to every other process.
+We have explored both the possibility as well bounds for a solution to this Geoconsensus.
+Our results establish trade-offs between the three parameters N, M, and f, in contrast to the trade-off between only two parameters Nand f in the Byzantine consensus literature.
+Our results also show the dependency of the tolerance guarantees on the shapes and alignment of the fault areas.